 Yep.
 Don’t try to let them convince you again that you can get a package deal.
 Who likes watching T.V. now with commercials?!
 I LOVE Netflix and Hulu.
 They are the type of programs where you are streaming your shows for $7.99 a month.

-Netflix is rocking it right now with offering their Netflix exclusive shows like Fuller House that are released a whole season at a time!
+Netflix is rocking it right now by offering their Netflix exclusive shows like Fuller House that are released a whole season at a time!
 This is the way of the future as many of these networks have their own exclusive shows.

-I highly suggest Amazon Prime- it works out to $7.99/month and you do not just get to watch T.V. shows and movies you also get 2 free day shipping and deals just for Prime Members!
+I highly suggest Amazon Prime- it works out to $7.99/month, and you do not just get to watch T.V. shows and movies.
+You also get 2 free day shipping and deals just for Prime Members!
 Try Amazon Prime 30-Day Free Trial.

 Cut Back the Amount of Meat You Eat

 You don’t need to eat meat every night.
 You could eat canned meat every night.
 I’m thinking more along the lines of fresh meat.
-Fresh meat can be a grocery budget killer so to save some cash start by cutting it out twice a week.
+Fresh meat can be a grocery budget killer, so to save some cash, start by cutting it out twice a week.